Can I Claim Compensation for Non-Freezing Cold Injury?

 A Non-Freezing Cold Injury can have serious consequences, resulting in lifelong symptoms, which can lead to medical discharge and ultimately have a significant impact on your career choices in civilian life.
 Making a civil personal injury claim can help to give you some financial security.

-Our Military Claims Solicitors are experts at helping injured Armed Forces Personnel get the compensation they deserve, including those whose military career has been brought to a premature end by a Non-Freezing Cold Injury.
+Our Military Lawyers are experts at helping injured Armed Forces Personnel get the compensation they deserve, including those whose military career has been brought to a premature end by a Non-Freezing Cold Injury.
 Despite the risks that are involved in working for the Armed Forces, if your injury was preventable or could have managed better, then you could be entitled to make a claim.

 TrustpilotStarsWe're ratedExcellent